 #6.
 Build a Bridge

-Build a bridge out of straws that is strong enough to hold 100 pennies.
-Or build a bridge out of pop sticks.
+Set up in teams to build a bridge out of straws that is strong enough to hold 100 pennies.
+Or build a bridge out of popsicle sticks and other materials.

 #7.
 Sock Wars